-- 6. ES Chapter 3 Policy and Legislative Process (Document 6.1.03) presents a review of the national policy and legislative context which is of relevance to the Project and is discussed in the PS at Section 2.2.
-The primary policy guidance for decisions by the Secretary of State (SoS) on offshore wind farms such as the Project is the Overarching NPS for Energy (EN-1), in combination with the relevant technology specific NPS for Renewable Energy Infrastructure (EN-3) and the NPS for Electricity Networks Infrastructure (EN-5).
-Under section 104(2) of the Planning Act 2008, the Secretary of State must also have regard to any local impact report, any relevant matters prescribed by the Regulations, the Marine Policy Statement and any applicable Marine Plan and any other matters which the decision maker thinks are both important and relevant to its decision. - 7.
+- 6. ES Chapter 3 Policy and Legislative Process (Document 6.1.3, APP-216) presents a review of the national policy and legislative context which is of relevance to the Project and is discussed in the Planning Statement in section 2.2 (APP-693).
+The primary policy guidance for decisions by the Secretary of State (SoS) on offshore wind farms such as the Project, is the Overarching NPS for Energy (EN-1), in combination with the relevant technology specific NPS for Renewable Energy Infrastructure (EN-3) and the NPS for Electricity Networks Infrastructure (EN-5).
+While more recent legislation has refined the UK's renewable energy targets to net zero emissions by 2050, the National Policy Statements remain relevant in setting out the Government's policy for delivery of major energy infrastructure. - 7.
+Under section 104(2) of the Planning Act 2008, the Secretary of State must also have regard to any local impact report, any relevant matters prescribed by the Regulations, the Marine Policy Statement and any applicable Marine Plan and any other matters which the decision maker thinks are both important and relevant to its decision. - 8.
 Part 2 of EN-1 outlines the policy context for the development of nationally significant energy infrastructure.
 Part 3 sets out the need for new Nationally Significant Infrastructure Projects (NSIP) for energy in the UK and notes (at paragraph 3.1.4) that the SoS should give substantial weight to the contribution which projects would make towards satisfying this need when considering applications for development consent under the Planning Act 2008.
-Further aspects of the need for the Project to ensure the UK is able to meet its targets are discussed in the PS at Section 1.3, including the need to reduce greenhouse gas emissions (1.3.1), the role of offshore wind (1.3.1.1), the need for energy security (1.3.2) and the need to maximise economic opportunities (1.3.3).
+Further aspects of the need for the Project to ensure the UK is able to meet its targets are discussed in the Planning Statement at section 1.3, including the need to reduce greenhouse gas emissions (1.3.1), the role of offshore wind (1.3.1.1), the need for energy security (1.3.2) and the need to maximise economic opportunities (1.3.3).